 [YOUR NAME] [WEBSITE] [SOCIALNETWORK ACCOUNT or PHONE]

-- Use personalized email accounts like email@example.com as works better than firstname.lastname@example.org or email@example.com 🙂
+- Use personalized email accounts like email@example.com as it works better than firstname.lastname@example.org or email@example.com 🙂

 - It’s quite common that most of the experts have multiple websites (personal blog, company website) and social media profiles.
-Without keeping a list with people that you already contacted you may end up sending multiple invitations to same persons.
+Without keeping a list of people you already contacted, you may send multiple invitations to the same persons.
 That is quite annoying as it will give the feeling of SPAM.
 Create an excel/ Google doc list with people you contacted and when along with all the contact details.

 - Make sure the deadline is reasonable.
 Make it at very least one week and a half from the moment you send the invitations.
-As the deadline approaches, you can send any expert who hasn’t replied a gentle reminder that they still have time to contribute.
+As the deadline approaches, you can send the experts who haven’t replied a gentle reminder that they still have time to contribute.
 They may have intended to reply but forgotten to do so.

-When you receive an answer add it in a document with the answer along with the bio, picture and social profiles of the contributor.
+When you receive an answer, add it in a document with the answer and the bio, picture, and social profiles of the contributor.
 You may also create a post on your blog and add the answer directly one by one as long as you receive it.

 Don’t forget to update your spreadsheet of participants so you will have a clear picture of who did send the contributions and who didn’t.
 Also, send immediately a thank you email to the contributor.
 Add that you will let them know when the roundup is live.

-The length of your roundup article depends on how many people you’ve invited to participate, and of course how many people actually respond as well.
+The length of your roundup article depends on how many people you’ve invited to participate, and of course, how many people respond as well.

 This is the content you need to create for the roundup:

-- A nice, attractive image for your roundup that includes the number of experts, the roundup question, and participants faces, if possible.
-This image will also be used to promote the posts on social networks so spend enough time to make it great.
-I used Canva.com as the free plan covers most of my needs.
+- A nice, attractive image for your roundup includes the number of experts, the roundup question, and participants’ faces, if possible.
+This image will also promote the posts on social networks, so spend enough time to make it great.
+I used Canva.com as a free plan that covers most of my needs.

 - Introduction text of the roundup.
-Here you should include the reason for asking that question, and a list with the participants.
+Here you should include the reason for asking that question and a list of the participants.

 - Contributors and their answers

-You may create a PDF file with conclusions that your visitors can download it in exchange of subscribing to your list or for sharing the roundup.
+You may create a PDF file with conclusions that your visitors can download in exchange for subscribing to your list or for sharing the roundup.

 5.1 Inform the experts the roundup is live

-Start by creating a ClicktoTweet link that will allow the expert to share the post immediately with a custom message.
+Start by creating a ClicktoTweet link to allow the expert to share the post immediately with a custom message.

 5.2 Promote the roundup on social media

-Before posting the roundup you may send an email to your list letting them now to check your website on the date of publishing.
-Tell them to prepare their questions for the experts as they will visit the roundup post and answer the questions.
+Before posting the roundup, you may send an email to your list letting them know to check your website on the date of publishing.
+Tell them to prepare their questions for the experts to visit the roundup post and answer the questions.